'Severe' Systemd Bug Allowed Remote Code Execution For Two Years

 This is old news, why don't you publish that story how "Principal systemd developer refuses to acknowledge serious security vulnerability where processes that request to be run as unprivileged user, run as root because Lennyboi does NOT like them start with zeroes!
 And POSIX be damned, Lenny knows better!"

+Note the use of the word "recommended."
+Not "required", or "mandatory."
+You're misinterpreting a convention as an actual rule.

-not the init, and it doesn't affect Debian (Score:4, Informative)
+not the init, and it doesn't affect Debian (Score:5, Informative)

 The summary misleadingly opens with "systemd, the init system", whereas what we're talking about is "systemd-resolved, a part of the SystemD project" (or some such -- I'm a bit vague about the capitalisation TBH).